 Formed in 2013, The Collaborative Touring Network (CTN) is a partnership between Battersea Arts Centre and eight national partners.
 Our vision is a nation where everyone has inspiring art and culture on their doorstep.

-Over the past four years, the Collaborative Touring Network has produced, presented and promoted diverse events to feed an appetite for culture in communities across the country.
+Over the past five years, the Collaborative Touring Network has produced, presented and promoted diverse events to feed an appetite for culture in communities across the country.
 Our partners on this project are producing teams based in in Hull, Darlington, Gloucester, Thanet, Torbay, Wigan, Peterborough and Medway.

 As a network, we support and develop artists locally and deliver two festivals a year packed with inspiring touring work, home-grown talent, music, workshops & feasts.